iperka/vacations-api/README.md

 This version change finally drops the failed concept of `com.iperka.vacations.api.friendships`.

-- `com.iperka.vacations.api.friendships` has been marked as deprecated.
+- `com.iperka.vacations.api.friendships` has been marked as deprecated and removed.
 - When fetching next vacations you are no longer able to retrieve vacations from your friends.

 ## 1.7.
 Built With 📦